-5.2.3.3 Announcements in mass media
+5.2.3.3 Announcements in mass media and social media

-Commencement and Altered Conditions of Practice
+Commencement and altered conditions of practice

-Announcements of commencement of practice or altered conditions of practice (e.g. change of address, partnership etc.) are permissible only in newspapers provided that all announcements are completed within two weeks of the commencement/change taking place AND comply with section 5.2.1 of this The size of the announcement must not exceed 300cm2 and the announcement may contain only the information specified in section 5.2.3.2 together with the date of the commencement or alteration of the conditions of practice.
+Bona fide announcements of commencement of practice or altered conditions of practice (e.g. change of address, partnership etc.) are permissible in mass media (including press media and electronic version of press media but excluding broadcasting) and social media provided that the announcements must conform with the provisions of section 5.2 of this Code governing "Principles and rules of good communication and information dissemination".

+The size of the announcement in printed format must not exceed 300cm^2 and the announcement may contain only the information which is permitted in Appendix H in respect of Announcements in mass media and social media together with the date of the commencement or alteration of the conditions of practice.
 Photographs are not allowed.
 Examples of permitted announcements are given in Appendix B.

-Similar announcement via other media including printing, mailing, broadcasting and electronic means is not permitted.
+Similar announcement, by a doctor to his patients excepted, via other media (including e.g. printing, mailing, and broadcasting etc.) is not permitted.